MyroG/Advanced-local-events/README.md

 Each ID is unique to the type of event that got created (Update, Late update, Delayed by frames, or delayed by seconds), which means that there are  a few limitations, events created by one type cannot be modified or deleted by methods used to modify or delete different kind of events :
 - Events created with `AdvancedSendCustomEventDelayedSeconds` cannot be deleted with `RemoveCustomEventDelayedFrames` ,
 - Events created with `AdvancedSendCustomEventDelayedFrames` cannot be delayed with `DelayCustomEventSeconds`
+- This also applies to the event timing (Update vs. Late Update)
 - etc.